Build a Custom Selector

 String with the search text typed by the user in the CustomSelector input field.

-It is the developer responsability to properly use those params in its favor to come up with performant and complex logic in order to retrieve the items from the service.
-For instance, pagination can be achieved based on start and count paramaters.
+It is the developer’s responsibility to properly use those params to ensure performant and complex logic in order to retrieve the items from the service.
+For instance, pagination can be achieved based on start and count parameters.

-On the other hand, our service needs to return a specific JSON data structre in order to be able to communicate with our custom selector:
+On the other hand, our service needs to return a specific JSON data structure in order to be able to communicate with our Custom Selector:

 Sample JSON response: